smithee-solutions/openpkoc/spec-src/pkoc-osdp-acu.md

 ======================

 This RESPONSE consists of an osdp_MFGREP command and associated payload.
 It is sent in response to a poll when there is an error reading the card.
-The code 0xFE was select as the format corresponds to response 0xFE in [2].
+The code 0xFE was selected as the format corresponds to response 0xFE in [2].

 Error values: